nathan-dar/Sneaks/README.md

 ## User Stories
 My main tasks for **Phase  1** of the project:
-- As a user, I want to be able to choose what difficulty I want to play *(Easy, Medium, Hard)*
 - As a user, I want to be able to guess a letter
 - As a user, I want to be able to see if and where my guessed letter appears in the word
 - As a user, I want to be able to see the letters I have already guessed